zmx21/G2GSnake/README.md

 ### File 1: Host VCF file (`raw_data/host/<File_Name>.vcf.gz`)
    * Should contain host SNPs in all chromosomes.
 ### File 2: Covars/Mapping File (`raw_data/<Covar_File_Name>.txt`)
-   * First two column should be IDD and PID.
+   * First two column should be IID and PID.
 PID indicates ID in the pathogen amino acid matrix.
 IID indicates ID in the vcf file.
 Additional columns will be included as covariates in the G2G analysis.

 ## Settings
 The following settings can be specified in the [config.yaml](config/config.yaml) file: